Klipper3d/klipper/docs/stm32f1.md

 General considerations
 ======================

-The STM32 port currently requires an 8 MHz crystal for correct operation.
 The port is currently designed for and tested with STM32F103xB series MCUs, but it should work with any STM32F103 series MCUs with minimal changes.

 Unlike Arduino-based boards, typically there is no automatic reset on serial connection with STM32 boards.
 Please use `restart_method: command` with the